Find It Locally

 For purposes of its overtime exemption provision, the federal Department of Labor defines farm work as including “those employed solely in agriculture,” such as field workers, tractor operators, loaders and drivers, and farm office personnel.
 A worker must be paid overtime during any week(s) in which s/he performs non-exempt work.
 Examples of types of work often performed on farms that generally are NOT exempt from overtime under federal law include:

 For purposes of its minimum wage and overtime exemption provisions, Massachusetts defines farm work as “labor on a farm and the growing and harvesting of agricultural, floricultural, and horticultural commodities.”
 A recent court decision has indicated that this language is to be interpreted significantly more strictly than the language in the federal overtime exemption.
-While federal law exempts “secondary agricultural” activities that are “incidental” to farming (such as many post-harvest tasks) from overtime, such activities do no appear to be exempt from overtime or minimum wage under Massachusetts law (note that the state Department of Labor Standards has not yet issued official regulatory guidance that reflects and clarifies this ruling, and will hold hearings on this issue in February 2020).
+While federal law exempts “secondary agricultural” activities that are “incidental” to farming (such as many post-harvest tasks) from overtime, such activities are not exempt from overtime or minimum wage under Massachusetts law.

-Examples of types of work often performed on farms that generally are NOT exempt from overtime and minimum wage under Massachusetts law include:
+Examples of types of tasks that are subject to overtime and minimum wage under Massachusetts law include: